thekabal/tki/docs/README.md

 Please see the `/docs/install.md` file.

 ## Upgrades:
-As is typical with releases, we highly recommend a fresh install.
+As is typical with our releases, we highly recommend a fresh install.
 Upgrades are not supported at this time.

 ## Code quality:
 The project began in the early PHP4 era, and as a result, is less than ideal.
 Substantial progress has been made towards modernization, and we are continuing that process.
 As a general guideline, we follow PSR-1,2,4, and the upcoming 12, with the major exceptions that we use BSD/Allman brace/brackets and do not yet follow line length limits. **Feedback and PR's are welcome and appreciated**.

+## Critical needs:
+The two areas we need the most focus in would be the documentation, and testing.
+Both can be done with little or no knowledge of PHP, and would help us dramatically.

 ## Security issue reporting:
 Please report all security issues to thekabal@gmail.com.